coropome/dotfiles/README.md

 ## Usage

-This script is for Mac only for Apple Sillicon.
+This script is only Mac for Apple Sillicon.

 ```
 cd ~ && git clone git@github.com:coropome/dotfiles.git